NeuroTechX/learn.neurotechedu.com/pages/template.md

 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

+## Line breaks

+When you type one line, hit return, and then type another they will merge together in a single continuous line.

+Use 2 returns to make a new paragraph.

+If you want the next line to appear directly below the one before like using the </br> tag
+then add at least 2 spaces here >
+at the end of the line.

 ## Tables